wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get /oauth2/v1/logout %}

-The API takes an ID Token and logs the user out of the Okta session if the subject matches the current Okta session.
+This redirect endpoint takes an ID Token and logs the user out of Okta if the subject matches the current Okta session.
 A `post_logout_redirect_uri` may be specified to redirect the User after the logout has been performed.
 Otherwise, the user is redirected to the Okta login page.

-Use this operation to log out a User by removing their Okta browser session.
+Note: This is not a server-side API call.

 #### Request Parameters